omidkhalafbeigi/r_cnn/README.md

 # R-CNN (Region based Convolutional Neural Network)
-Take a so long time to train.
+This algorithm take a so long time to train.